Inbibo/adonisfx_docs/docs/maya/tools.md

 </figure>

 > [!NOTE]
-> When using this tool it has to be taken into consideration that the mesh from which the AAD file was exported **must have the same number of vertices** as the one to which the configuration is getting imported.
+> When using this tool take into consideration that the mesh from which the AAD file was exported **must have the same number of vertices** as the one to which the configuration is getting imported.

 ## AdonisFX Export Tool

-The **AdonisFX Export Tool** allows the user to export the configuration for a specific deformer into an AAD (Adonis Asset Definition) file.
+The **AdonisFX Export Tool** allows the user to export the configuration for a specific deformer into an AAD file.
 It allows the user to easily save a deformer configuration from an already existing setup containing data like weight maps, connections and attribute values.

 <figure>